satanas/bash-it-theme/README.md

 Hostyle Theme For Bash-It
 =========================

-This is my personal theme for bash-it.
-It's a mixture of simplicity and functionality and I'm still working on colorscheme.
+This is my personal theme for [bash-it](https://github.com/revans/bash-it).
+It's a mixture of simplicity and functionality.

 For a git folder it looks like:
 ```